Travel Talk with Steve Gillick, New Book Author and “Travel Your Way” Fan

 As for advice to others in the industry…I would say, “go for it”.
 There’s an old maxim that says “if you want to be a writer, then write!”
 Write an agency or company newsletter.
 Write a blog about your travels.
 Think of a theme for your book.
 It could be “My love affair with Tokyo” or “How to make the most of your travel experiences”.
 Every book needs a hook on which to hang the text.

 Travel counselors have a ton of experience to share from their office, customer service, and travel experience.
 People love to read honest, first-hand travel stories.
 How about “Confessions of a Travel Agent”?
-Pick a theme, set yourself a goal for completing the book (1 year?
+Choose a theme, set yourself a goal for completing the book (1 year?
 5 years?
-32 years?) and start collecting all those great stories you’ve been sharing with your clients and colleagues until now.
+32 years?) and start collecting all those great stories that until now you’ve only been sharing with your clients and colleagues.

 Did your journals contribute to the making of the book?
 There must have been days when you were completely exhausted from your travels and really had to force yourself to write down the events of the day.